Biosecurity: Challenges

-The future
+Future

 Biosecurity requires the cooperation of scientists, technicians, policy makers, security engineers, and law enforcement officials.

 The emerging nature of newer biosecurity threats means that small-scale risks can blow up rapidly, which makes the development of an effective policy challenging owing to the limitations on time and resources available for analysing threats and estimating the likelihood of their occurrence.
 It is likely that further synergies with other disciplines, such as virology or the detection of chemical contaminants, will develop over time.

 Some uncertainties about the policy implementation for biosecurity remain for future.
 In order to carefully plan out preventive policies, policy makers need to be able to somewhat predict the probability and assess the risks; however, as the uncertain nature of the biosecurity issue goes it is largely difficult to predict and also involves a complex process as it requires a multidisciplinary approach.
 The policy choices they make to address an immediate threat could pose another threat in the future, facing an unintended trade-off.

 Philosopher Toby Ord, in his 2020 book The Precipice: Existential Risk and the Future of Humanity, puts into question whether the current international conventions regarding biotechnology research and development regulation, and self-regulation by biotechnology companies and the scientific community are adequate.

-In a paywalled article, American scientists proposed various policy-based measures to reduce the large risks from life sciences research – such as pandemics through accident or misapplication.
+American scientists have proposed various policy-based measures to reduce the large risks from life sciences research – such as pandemics through accident or misapplication.
 Risk management measures may include novel international guidelines, effective oversight, improvement of US policies to influence policies globally, and identification of gaps in biosecurity policies along with potential approaches to address them.

+Researchers have also warned in 2024 of potential risks from mirror life, a hypothetical form of life whose molecular building blocks have inverted chirality.
+If mirror bacteria were synthesized, they may be able to evade immune systems and spread in the environment without natural predators.
+They noted that the technology to create mirror bacteria was still probably more than a decade away, but called for a ban on research aiming to create them.